 The CSSSA Creative Writing Program offers personalized and interactive workshops for approximately seventy talented and motivated young writers.
-A faculty of four professional writers guide and instruct students in the techniques of fiction, poetry, memoir, and dramatic writing.
+A faculty of four professional writers and educators guide and instruct students in the techniques of fiction, poetry, non-fiction, and dramatic writing.

 We’re looking for students who have the courage to be themselves on the page.
 We’re looking for students who love language.
 We’re looking for students who want to tell their own stories: stories from their imagination, from their neighborhood, from their family.

 Ideally our students have begun to outgrow the High School reading list.
 They have struck out and found the writers that speak to their own inner life and experiences.
 Whether it’s edgy YA, slam poets at the local cafe or on YouTube, European novelists, or the latest New York playwrights, CSSSA students tend to have a list of writers they love.

 We’re also looking for students with discipline and endurance.
 CSSSA is one of the most free, creative environments a young artists can experience.
 It is also a great deal of hard work.
 During the course of the four weeks you will write and workshop more than you ever have in your entire life.
 Be ready.

 Core is a foundational writing workshop that meets four mornings each week.
 Students will spend one week with each member of the faculty.
 Faculty members will teach their specialty, offering an introductory class in prose fiction, poetry, memoir, or dramatic writing.
 By the end of the month, every student will have had a class in every genre.

 Electives meet four afternoons each week.
 These workshops provide students with an opportunity to go deep in a particular genre or approach to writing: poetry, drama, fiction, and non-fiction.
 Students will choose their elective during the departmental orientation.